The Internet made working remotely really easy. 70% of the global workforce works remotely at least once a week, IWG finds.

 Hiring the team lead of the remote team to work on-site erases all the problems with department communications.
 They will keep everybody posted about the major problems your customers are having.

-Team lead can monitor hours and performance of each remote employee as well as the office ones with software.
+The team lead can monitor the hours and performance of each remote employee as well as the on-site ones with software.

 2. Onboarding procedure

 When there’s no room for micromanaging employees, your onboarding has to be perfect.
-Create guidelines that cover everything a newcomer may need and be sure to support them if they need.
+Create guidelines that cover everything a newcomer may need and be sure to support them if they need it.

 3. Virtual space for team working

 Your remote team can’t go out after work to socialize.
 That doesn’t mean there are no opportunities to do so.

 Create an off topic chat for the team to let them get to know each other.